-Dr Abdulkareem Lawal is a trained social scientist and monitoring and evaluation expert with twenty-five years’ experience in international development and 15 years working in monitoring and evaluation.
+Dr Abdulkareem Lawal is a trained social scientist and monitoring and evaluation expert with 25 years’ experience in international development and 15 years working in monitoring and evaluation.

 Abdulkareem started his career as a research scientist, looking at the relevance of research on agricultural production and rural livelihoods.
 After this, he was involved in designing, managing, monitoring and evaluating community development programmes in partnership with communities, local government officials and donor agencies, particularly with focus on poverty alleviation and economic empowerment of marginalised groups especially women.

 |Languages:||English (excellent), Yoruba (mother tongue), French (basic), Arabic (basic)|

 Australia, Ethiopia, Fiji, Ghana, Kenya, Nigeria, Papua New Guinea, South Africa, South Sudan, Tanzania, Uganda

 University of Ilorin, Nigeria

 University of Ibadan, Nigeria